-Furniture deliveries are free of charge to customers in mainland England and Wales and most of mainland Scotland.
+Furniture deliveries are free of charge to customers in mainland England and Wales.
 There may be a delivery charge on orders outside of these areas and details of any charges will be provided when you place your order.

 Due to various restrictions our carriers can only deliver to a ground floor location.
 Your furniture may be delivered on pallets to ensure that it arrives safely.
 However, if we are installing the furniture in your library then our fitters will do the heavy lifting for you.

 11. Furniture returns